-May 31 is the world no tobacco day, a global public health campaign created by the WHO.
-It is a call to stop consuming tobacco by any means during a 24-hour period.
-Moreover, concomitant awareness campaigns are held to warn smokers and nonsmokers of smoking hazards.
+May 31 is “World No Tobacco Day,” a global public health campaign created by the WHO.
+It is a call to stop consuming tobacco by any means for 24 hours.
+Moreover, awareness campaigns warn smokers and nonsmokers of smoking hazards.

-Tobacco is not only consumed by smoking cigarettes, cigars, or pipes but also by sniffing and chewing.
-Since smoking tobacco has been proven according to many studies to be extremely dangerous, it triggers plenty of diseases such as lung cancer, heart diseases, and liver diseases.
-As a result, the average lifespan of a human being has tragically minimized.
+Tobacco is consumed not only by smoking cigarettes, cigars, or pipes but also by sniffing and chewing.
+Since smoking tobacco has been proven according to many studies to be extremely dangerous, it triggers plenty of diseases such as lung cancer, heart disease, and liver disease.
+As a result, the average lifespan of a human being has tragically been minimized.
 Besides, it can lead to dementia and a decline in cognitive functions.

-According to the WHO, tobacco is the single greatest cause of preventable death worldwide.
+According to the WHO, tobacco is the single most significant cause of preventable death worldwide.
 It causes about 6 million deaths every year.
 That’s more deaths than those due to alcohol, drug abuse, homicide, and suicide combined.
-While the passive smoke (second-hand smoke) raises the risks to have a smoking-related illness.
+While passive smoke (second-hand smoke) raises the risk to have a smoking-related illness.
 It could even lead to death.

 Tobacco increases the liability to